The law on unpaid internships: know your rights

 The first is that they are seen as exploitative.
 It’s unfair for an employer to profit from an intern’s work when the intern isn’t paid for it – someone working for them under any other circumstances would be.
 The employer is getting something for free and could be seen as taking advantage of a student or graduate’s eagerness to get experience in that field of work.
 For graduate interns, in particular, a long unpaid internship could be regarded as a way of having someone do a graduate job without paying them for it.

 A lot of recent bad press has centred on this second criticism: that unpaid internships are a barrier to social mobility.
 When people say this they mean that it’s unfair that students and graduates from wealthier backgrounds can take part in, and benefit from, unpaid internships, while many others simply cannot afford to.
 This could be because their families can’t support them financially while they are doing it or because they don’t live near to where most internships take place (namely London).
+Research published by The Sutton Trust in 2018 estimated that the minimum monthly cost of doing an unpaid internship, taking into account rent, bills, travel and other livings costs, was £1,019 in London and £827 in Manchester.

 If you have the chance to do an unpaid internship that you think could help you get your dream graduate job, should you take it?